caidevOficial/Python_RepositoryCloner/README.md

 It allows you to clone repositories from github in bulk and store them in specific directories from a csv file.

 ### File format
-* 1st Column: Sub directory
+* 1st Column: Date time. [it isn't used yet.]
-* 2nd Column: Folder Name
+* 2nd Column: Student Name
+* 3rd Column: Student Surname
+* 4th Column: Student Division
+* 5th Column: Student ID. [it isn't used yet.]
-* 3rd & 4th Column: It aren't used (yet)
+* 6th Column: Student E-mail. [it isn't used yet.]
-* 5th Column: Repository Name to download (It could skip the '.git' part)
+* 7th Column: Repository Name to download (It could skip the '.git' part)

 # Configuration